General Information - Board Certification In Appellate Practice

 2016 Examination: March 11, 2016, Hilton-Tampa Airport Westshore

 Appellate Practice is the practice of law dealing with the recognition and preservation of error committed by lower tribunals, and the presentation of argument concerning the presence or absence of such error to state or federal appellate courts through brief writing, writ and motion practice, and oral argument.
 Appellate practice includes evaluation and consultation regarding potential appellate issues or remedies in connection with proceedings in the lower tribunal prior to the initiation of the appellate process.

 The application filing period is each year from July 1 until August 31.
 Requirements are set out in Rule 6-13.
 An application can be downloaded from the Professional Practice - Certification page section of this website.
-Or to obtain an application, contact Carol Vaught at The Florida Bar.
+Or to obtain an application, contact Arlee Colman at The Florida Bar.

 CERTIFICATION REVIEW COURSE

 Approximately eight weeks prior to the March examination, the Appellate Practice Section holds a review course.
 Contact JoAnn Shearer at The Florida Bar (850/561-5630) or at firstname.lastname@example.org for information regarding this course.

 Credit can be obtained through the following ways:

 Includes lecturer, workshop discussion leader or panel member in a seminar or institute.
 Satisfactory performance as a lecturer on appellate law in an approved CLE seminar may entitle an attorney to credit.
 Hourly determination - Lecturing at basic seminars awards 3 hours of credit for each hour of lecture time.
 Lecturing at intermediate and advanced seminars awards 5 hours of credit for each hour of lecture time.
 50% of the total hours required for certification or recertification may be obtained through lecturing.